Skip to main content

 Adam Kecskes

-User Experience: Discovering and meeting the needs of the user so that they have an improved, effective, and delightful experience when using software.
-Customer Experience: Improving how a customer engages with a brand, product, or services to engender a sense of loyalty.
-Developer Experience: Creating tools and systems that make developing software applications and features easier, faster, and in a more productive fashion.
+• User Experience (UX): Discovering and meeting the needs of the user so that they have an improved, effective, and delightful experience when using software.

 All of these *Xs are efforts to improve how humans engage with our modern world.
 The benefits are real, and the joy of using a system without fretting, stressing, or hitting speed bumps is a worthwhile endeavor in its own right.